flenniken/collections/docs/collection-maker.md

 ...
 ~~~

-Check the thumbnails in the finder.
+Check the files in the finder.
+The folder should contain matching

-If a thumbnail does not look good, Command-click it on the thumbnails
-page as localhost admin and drag the crop, or manually make a new one.

-* in the finder, trash the thumbnail
-* duplicate the preview
-* rename the dup as the thumbnail
-* in Photoshop, open the -t photo
-* use the crop tool
-* use the image size dialog (option+command i)
-* save, quality 8
-* close

-The folder should contain matching `-p.jpg` and `-t.jpg` files, optional
+`-p.jpg` and `-t.jpg` files, optional `-v.mp4` files, and nothing
-`-v.mp4` files, and nothing extra.
-Previews must be at least 933
-pixels on both sides.
+extra.
+Previews must be at least 933 pixels on both sides.

 Duplicate the tmp folder in the Finder if you want a backup.

 [⬇](#Contents)

-# Run Maker
+# Make Json File

 Run the maker command to validate the files and write `cN.json`.
-It
-leaves the folder in place.

 ~~~
 # from container